kenwals/BoWood-Audio/README.md

 - A [Stripe](https://stripe.com/ie) account.

-- An email address STMP server password or passkey, I recommend using gmail.
+- An email address STMP server password or passkey, I recommend using Gmail.

 - A Django Secret Key.
-You can generate your own unique one [here](https://djecrety.ir/)
+You can generate your unique one [here](https://djecrety.ir/)

-- An [Heruko](https://www.heroku.com/) account with a PostGresSQL app installed.
+- An [Heroku](https://www.heroku.com/) account with a PostGresSQL app installed.

 - A [GitHub](https://github.com/) account.